-Application : Departure Explanation on : application of the practice Explanation for : departure The Group continuously enhances its annual report in order to improve its communication with its stakeholders with regards to the Group's financial results, business performance and operations of the Group.
-The information disclosed in the annual report is in line with current regulatory and statutory guidelines and the principles which underpin integrated reporting that include the Group's strategy, governance, performance and prospects.
-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : The Group will continually enhance the content of the annual report to improve our communication to our stakeholders.
+Application : Departure Explanation on : application of the practice Explanation for : departure The Group continuously enhances its Annual Report in order to improve its communication with its stakeholders with regards to the Group's financial results, business performance and operations of the Group.
+The information disclosed in the Annual Report is in line with current regulatory and statutory guidelines and the principles which underpin integrated reporting that include the Group's strategy, governance, performance and prospects.
+Large companies are re encouraged to complete th equired to complete the columns below.
+Non-large companies are be columns below.
+Measure : The Group will continually enhance the content of the Annual Report to improve our communication to our stakeholders.
 Timeframe : The Group will monitor the market practice and any developments in respect of integrated reporting for future consideration.